Codex Boturini: Manufacture

 The sheets of amate were glued together sheet-by-sheet on the obverse, with reinforcing strips along the fold-lines on the back.
 The glue, according to paper scholar Hans Lenz, was made from the roots of Orchidaceae plants and guanacaste sap.
 Next, the tlacuilo applied a gesso to fill the paper's pores and make the surface more even, but only on the obverse side.
 The tlacuilo then drafted the entirety of the codex in pale black ink, then tied the glyphs and date blocks together with a draft line of red ink.
-Once he had made corrections, the tlacuilo applied a heavy black ink over the drafting black ink, but it is still visible in places.
+Once the "tlacuilo" had made corrections, the tlacuilo applied a heavy black ink over the drafting black ink, but it is still visible in places.
 The red draft lines were never painted over.
 Some of the erasures the tlacuilo made are still evident.
 Angela Herren Rajagopalan, a scholar of pre-Columbian Mesoamerican art, believes that the tlacuilo worked all at once rather than folio-by-folio.

 The red draft ink used in the codex is likely diluted cochineal extract or a clay-based pigment.